awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 1. Delete the Site\-to\-Site VPN connection\.
 For more information, see [Deleting a Site\-to\-Site VPN Connection](delete-vpn.md)\.
 You don't need to delete the VPC or the virtual private gateway\.

 1. Create a new Site\-to\-Site VPN connection and specify your own pre\-shared keys for the tunnels or let AWS generate new pre\-shared keys for you\.
-For more information, see [Create a Site\-to\-Site VPN Connection and Configure the Customer Gateway](#vpn-create-vpn-connection)\.
+For more information, see [Create a Site\-to\-Site VPN Connection and Configure the Customer Gateway Device](#vpn-create-vpn-connection)\.

 1. Download the new configuration file\.